prose11/RPIPs/RPIPs/RPIP-1.md

 The `author` header lists the names, email addresses or usernames of the authors/owners of the RPIP.
 Those who prefer anonymity may use a username only, or a first name and a username.
 The format of the `author` header value is:

-    Random J. User (GH: githubname | Discord: discordname) <address@dom.ain>
+    Random J. User (githubname) <address@dom.ain>

-Authors are not required to provide a GitHub username, Discord tag, or email; however, at least one author must provide a GitHub username in order to get notified on change requests and to approve or reject them.
+Authors are not required to provide a GitHub username, Discord tag, or email; however, at least one author must provide a GitHub username in order to get notified of change requests and to approve or reject them.

 ## Linking to External Resources